VELD Music Festival: 2024

-VELD Music Festival's 11th year was held on August 2-4, 2024, at Downsview Park.
-The lineup was all EDM DJs, including Martin Garrix, Marshmello, Alan Walker, Alesso, etc. Among them, Martin Garrix and Marshmello's last participation in the Veld Music Festival was in 2022.
+The VELD Music Festival's 11th edition was held on August 2-4, 2024, at Downsview Park.
+The lineup was all EDM DJs, including Martin Garrix, Marshmello, Alan Walker, Alesso, etc. Among them, Martin Garrix and Marshmello's last participation at VELD was in 2022.

 Sam Feldt and Jonas Blue performed a B2B as Endless Summer, while Eric Prydz presented his HOLO show for the first time in Toronto.
 Other notable acts include Black Tiger Sex Machine, Steve Aoki, Seven Lions, James Hype, Fisher, Frank Walker, Subtronics, Mitis, Alok and many others.

 2025

 The 2025 VELD Music Festival was held from August 1 to 3 at Toronto’s Downsview Park, featuring a lineup spanning EDM, house, techno, and bass, including headliners such as deadmau5, Tiësto, John Summit, Alesso, Rezz, and Dom Dolla.
 The festival’s production saw significant upgrades: the Sirkus stage received a new overhead structure and 30 % more LED screens, while the Bass stage was outfitted with one-third more screens, increased subwoofer capacity, and—on that stage for the first time—laser systems.
 Techno was explicitly included in the programming mix, with artists such as Deborah De Luca, Eli Brown, and others booked in that style.
 VELD 2025 was reviewed more positively than the previous year with fans citing production upgrades, hydration options and the lineup being a large part of that response.